 PCPL's remuneration policy aims to align compensation with the interests of clients and long-term performance of the Firm.
-The Firm's founders and controlling stakeholders only tolerate a low level of risk, and deferral of variable remuneration is employed to discourage excessive risk-taking.
 Each individual's performance assessment includes consideration of their compliance with internal policies and procedures, including ESG policies and procedures, alongside their contribution to the strategic objectives of the Company.
-Polunin Capital Partners has incorporated ESG considerations into the management of our portfolios with the approach documented in our policies.
-The Board of Directors takes ultimate responsibility for the integration of these policies into our portfolio management process.
-Compliance with internal policies and procedures forms a part of annual fit and proper assessments (applicable to FCA Code Staff and Senior Managers) as well as performance reviews.

 With our Emerging Markets focus it is advantageous for us to employ a highly diverse workforce, including many from the emerging market countries in which we invest, to properly execute our investment process.
-Across the Polunin group out of 25 employees and 2 independent contractors, a very wide range of nationalities are represented and mostly from developing countries.
-In response to our Firm's 2023 Polunin group annual diversity survey over 44% of staff identified as racially or ethnically Asian, just under 4% identified as Black/ Sub-Saharan African/ Afro-Caribbean/Afro-Latinx/ African American, over 7% identified as Latino, and just over 11% identified as having mixed or multiple ethnic or racial groups.
-33.3% of our employees, 33.3% of Board members and 20% of senior management identified as female in response to our 2023 survey.
-We offer flexible working opportunities, which we feel enables us to attract a wider range of applicants to the Firm.
+Across the Polunin group out of 28 employees and 2 independent contractors, a very wide range of nationalities are represented and mostly from developing countries.
+In response to our Firm's 2024 Polunin group annual diversity survey over 44% of staff identified as racially or ethnically Asian, over 7% identified as Latino, and just over 11% identified as having mixed or multiple ethnic or racial groups.
+A third of our staff identified as female, with a third of working directors identifying and 20% of senior management identifying as female to our 2024 survey.
+We offer flexible working opportunities, which we feel enable us to attract a wider range of applicants to the Firm.
 Prospective employees are interviewed by a series of different staff before an offer is made, ensuring diversity in the selection panel.
 Most of the Firm's future growth in staffing is anticipated to be within our investment team where the benefits to the investment process of ethnic diversity have been self-evident to the Board for many years.
 Diversity -- including skills, experience, ethnicity and gender -- is just as important at Board level.
-The Polunin Group has promoted two female members of staff to Director level in recent years and we see scope for this Board diversity to increase further over time as senior members of the team progress to being appointed to Board positions.

-Through the monthly ESGSS Committee meetings we continually assess the effectiveness of our governance structures and processes, and review whether internal requirements and client expectations are being met.
+Through our ESG Committee meetings we continually assess the effectiveness of our governance structures and processes, and review whether internal requirements and client expectations are being met.
 We have Board level commitment to ensure that sufficient resources are deployed in support of our ongoing ESG and stewardship initiatives, from headcount to third party ESG data purchases from third party specialist ESG data providers.

-Signatories manage conflicts of interest to put the best interests of clients and beneficiaries first.
+PRINCIPLE 3 Signatories manage conflicts of interest to put the best interests of clients and beneficiaries first.

-PCPL is a privately owned company, in which the majority of staff members own an equity interest, and in which the original founders and majority shareholders are closely involved in day-to-day management.
+The Polunin group is privately owned enterprise, with the majority of staff owning an equity interest, and in which the original founders and majority shareholders are actively involved in day-to-day management.
 PCPL recognises the importance of managing potential conflicts of interest on behalf of its clients when voting their shares and engaging with investee companies.
-PCPL will consider all potential conflicts of interest that it identifies, or which are brought to its attention, and will determine if a material conflict of interest exists.
+PCPL will consider all potential conflicts of interest that identifies, or which are brought to its attention, and will determine if a material conflict of interest exists.
 Our principal objectives when considering matters such as engagement and voting are always to act in the best interests of our clients and to treat them fairly.